 The Remote Console on VRM feature allows full remote control of a CCGX, over the internet:

 After enabling the feature in the CCGX setting menu, setting or disabling the password, and then restarting the CCGX, a green button will show on the VRM website.
 Click it to open the Remote Console.

 Steps to take when it does not work:

 Remote Console on VRM uses the same reverse SSH tunnel as is used for Remote Support: outbound connection to supporthost.victronenergy.com on port 22, 80 or 443.
 It is not necessary to set up port forwarding in routers to use Remote Console on VRM.
-It is necessary for the firewall/router to which the CCGX is connected, to allow outbound connections to supporthost.victronenergy.com on at least one of these ports: 22, 80 or 443.
+It is necessary for the firewall/router to which the CCGX is connected, to allow outbound connections to supporthost.victronenergy.com on at least one of the three mentioned port numbers.
 Most routers will allow this by default.